isaacfungg/obsidian/coding/DevOps/SAP Questions.md

     - Known for security, stability, and flexibility.
     - Widely used in servers, development, and by technology enthusiasts.
     - Supports a wide range of free and open-source software.

 How are Bash and powershell different?
+- **Bash:**
+    - Default shell for Linux and macOS.
+    - Focuses on text processing with tools like grep, awk, sed.
+    - Commands are typically short and mnemonic.
+    - Scripting involves chaining commands with pipes.
+- **PowerShell:**
+    - Developed by Microsoft, primarily for Windows, but available on Linux and macOS.
+    - Object-oriented, based on .NET framework.
+    - Cmdlets follow a verb-noun syntax, making them self-descriptive.
+    - Designed for complex system administration tasks, with a deep integration into Windows OS components.

-How will you look for all files in a folder starting with 'a' How to check the available disk space in Linux?
+How will you look for all files in a folder starting with 'a'?
+* `Bash`: ls a*
+How to check the available disk space in Linux?
+* df -h
 If the fdisk command shows that I have 90% space available but still I'm unable to create a file.
 What could be the issues?
+* Corrupt file system
+* Read-only file system
 #### Dockers
 How to create containers?
 What are containers?
 Do you need a docker engine to create a container?
 How did you create VMs and its networking questions?
-What is the difference between Rest and Soap API.
 What is WSDI?
 #### Cloud
 What is the difference in AWS and SAP cloud platform?